 The Python solution: We need to increase the availability of free coding resources.
 Not only that, but those resources need to be friendly to use.
 Python is perfect for someone who has never coded before: it uses English words to convey its meaning.
 No archaic and indecipherable curly braces here.
 The whitespace layout is visually appealing and easy to picture.
 For these reasons, Python and Lua are probably the most user-friendly languages.

 Why am I not recommending Lua, then?
-Because it’s not as powerful, and that means it is not used in most professional settings.
+Because it’s not as powerful, and that means it is not used in most professional settings.4That is ever-so-slowly changing, and I’m all for it!
 Python is powerful.
 If you learn Python, you have learned a programming language that you can take with you through the rest of your career.
 If URMs start learning Python, they will have a much more solid coding foundation moving onward.

 Feeling overwhelmed in introductory courses